 Nuclear Medicine Bone Scan

 Drink plenty of fluids.
 Please come in at your scheduled time for the initial injection.
-You will need to return approximately four hours later for imaging.
+You will need to return approximately three hours later for imaging.
 Expect the imaging part of the test to take about one hour.

 Nuclear Medicine Cardiac Scans